English

 Are these events suitable for children?

-Most of the limited exhibitions at the National Archaeological Museum Athens are related to the collections.
+Most of the limited exhibitions are related to the collections.
 Children, particularly fans of the Percy Jackson series would enjoy the educational workshops, packed with information about ancient Greek history and mythology.
 The digital displays and VR simulations are designed to engage visitors of all ages.

-Are the National Archaeological Museum Athens events accessible to visitors in wheelchairs?
+Are these events accessible to visitors in wheelchairs?

 The museum’s main entrance is equipped with ramps and accessible stairways to ensure visitors in wheelchairs can enter the premises.
 They have another dedicated entrance on Vasileos Irakliou for visitors with limited mobility.
-Most of the limited exhibitions are held at the National Archaeological Museum Athens cafe.
+Most of the limited exhibitions are held at the museum cafe.
 There are elevators connecting the first floor and the basement.
 You can navigate through museum floors and stroll in and out of the galleries comfortably.